WCAT (Vermont)

 WCAT (1390 AM) was a commercial radio station licensed to Burlington, Vermont, United States, and serving the Burlington-Plattsburgh area.
 The station was last owned by Radio Broadcasting Services, Inc., part of the Champlain Media Group.
 It last aired a mainstream rock radio format, simulcast from co-owned WWMP (103.3 FM) in Waterbury.

 WCAT broadcast at 5,000 watts around the clock, with a non-directional signal by day.
 To protect other stations on AM 1390 at night when AM radio waves travel farther, it used a directional antenna after sunset.
 WCAT's transmitter was located off Intervale Road in Burlington.
 Studios and offices were on Water Tower Circle in Colchester, Vermont.
-According to FCC records, WCAT's 445 ft tower #1 is the tallest man-made structure in the State of Vermont.
+According to Federal Communications Commission records, WCAT's 445 ft tower #1 is the tallest man-made structure in the State of Vermont.

 WCAT also aired on an FM translator, W252CJ, at 98.3 MHz, to give listeners the option to hear the station in FM stereo.